Balloon Sinuplasty: Myths vs. Truths

 What Is Balloon Sinuplasty?

-Before addressing the myths, let’s first understand what balloon sinuplasty actually is.
+Before addressing the myths, let’s first understand what balloon sinuplasty is actually.
 Balloon sinuplasty (BSP) is a minimally invasive procedure designed to relieve chronic sinusitis without traditional surgery.
 Using a small, flexible balloon catheter, your ENT specialist dilates blocked sinus passages, restoring natural drainage without cutting tissue or bone.

 Now, let’s breakdown the biggest myths—and reveal the truths behind them.